pushme-pullyou/pushme-pullyou.github.io/tootoo-templates/README.md

 ## To do / Wish list

-* 2018-07-22 ~ Theo ~ Try putting theme selection into buttons in a details element
-* 2018-07-22 ~ Theo ~ Add how to use notes
-* 2018-07-22 ~ Theo ~ split menu into details groups
-* 2018-07-22 ~ Theo ~ Use better new tab icon
 * 2018-07-22 ~ Theo ~ Fix links to extras items
-* 2018-07-22 ~ Theo ~ Tidy and complete file reader code

 Theme Selection
 * Themes into light and dark groups